When it comes to learning how to drive and passing your test with zero fuss, intensive driving courses are amazing.

 But if you can’t catch up for whatever reason (or if your course is about to end and your instructor is booked up for the foreseeable future), there might be a slight delay in completing the course.

 Clearly this isn’t ideal, but we ask for patience with issues that are out of our control.

 If any delay is likely to affect a booked practical driving test, we’ll try to get a different instructor to fill in so that you can carry on without delay.

-Since they’ve specifically blocked out their time to dedicate to you, it's for an instructor to be unable to fulfill an intensive driving course.
+Since they’ve specifically blocked out their time to dedicate to you, it's rare for an instructor to be unable to fulfil an intensive driving course.

 But if your intensive gets cancelled, you can choose to rearrange your course with another instructor at a convenient time or get a full refund.

 Refunds will be processed within 21 working days.

 All our instructors are obliged to teach learners in safe, reliable cars.
 It's part of their contract.